KMU-Function/Return-0/README.md

 2023 Advanced Application Programming &amp; Eureka Project

 ## How to Build
-Clone the repository, and run `make` at the root directory.
+Clone the repository, and run `python3 a.py` at the root directory.

 TODO: Implement `make test` method for test code building.